Ghetto Brightness Control

 WantedBy=default.target

-You might need to expand ~ to the full home path and obviously substitute with the correct path to your script, but the rest should be more or less the same.
-Save that under ~/.local/share/systemd/user/ghetto-brightness-control.service and then enable it:
+to the full home path and obviously substitute with the correct path to your script, but the rest should be more or less the same.
+Save that under ~/.local/share/systemd/user/ghetto-brightness-control.service

 $ sudo systemctl --user enable ghetto-brightness-control.service